AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson4.md

 ### Let's test it, and fire events
 With that,once you fire the event (in our codelab case, click the like button) you should see them appearing in above three options:
-- Through Adobe I/O Journaling API - in our demo case show up in webpage by using runtime action calling journaling API
+- Through Adobe I/O Journaling API
 - Get slack message - through slack runtime action webhook
 - Through webhook URL